 Per the FHA 4001.1 Handbook, the Mortgage Credit Certificate income may be included as Effective Income.
 The Mortgagee must use the current subsidy rate to calculate the Effective Income.
-The lender is responsible for meeting FHA guidelines.
+The lender is responsible for meeting current FHA guidelines should they conflict with the above guidance.